davewsmith/play/dockerized-flask-celery/NOTES.md

 ## Round 8, after a distracting interlude

-Pass a row ID to the tasks so that it can fetch source data and store output data.
+Pass a row ID to `main.tasks.submit` so that it can fetch source data and store output data.

   * First, prefactor to move tasks into the main blueprint
   * Next, speak current SQLAlchemy, which has evolved a bit
-  * main.tasks.submit now takes a row id and side-effects the row
+  * `main.tasks.submit` now takes a row id and side-effects the row
+  * Added a tabular display of the last 10 jobs

 A bit of compose refactoring.
 Use compose.override.yaml instead of .env

+Scratched the itch of using Multiprocessing inside of a container elsewhere, so dropping that as a goal.

+Adding the goal of working through the dance moves for making migrations, which feel like they should be made outside of a container unless source gets mounted.